 We will submit electronic copies of the files "PABC09 Th(IV) Uncertainty Analysis.xls" "PABC09 Am(III) Solubility Uncertainty Analysis.xls," and all of the other spreadsheets to the archived file PABC09\UNCERTAINTY.ZIP, which is stored in the CMS in class ANALYSIS of library LIBPABC09\FMT.
-We will also print out and submit paper copies of these spreadsheets and the results of Nowak's literature searches to the SNL/WIPP Records Center for inclusion in the records package entitled "Calculation of Actinide Solubilities for the WIPP CRA-2009 PABC [work associated with AP-143]," ERMS 548686.
+We will also print out and submit paper copies of these spreadsheets to the SNL/WIPP Records Center for inclusion in the records package entitled "Calculation of Actinide Solubilities for the WIPP CRA-2009 PABC [work associated with AP-143]," ERMS 548686.